 - Whisk in the egg yolks and the lime zest.
 Very slowly, add the lime juice, constantly whisking, stopping occasionally to scrape down the sides of the pan.
 Slowly add 1 1/2 cups of cream in the same manner.
 Place the saucepan on the stove over medium-low heat, whisking constantly.
 Continue heating until the mixture comes to a simmer.
 Remove from heat and strain into a heat proof bowl.

 - Allow mixture to cool at room temperature for about 15-20 minutes, then place uncovered in the refrigerator and allow to cool until the mixture is room temperature or a little cooler, about 30 minutes.
 Do not cool mixture for too long or it might set.

-- Add heavy cream and remaining 2 Tablespoons sweetener to a medium mixing bowl.
+Add the remaining heavy cream to a medium mixing bowl.
 Using a hand mixer, whip the cream until stiff peaks form.

 - Remove the lime filling mixture from the refrigerator and whisk to make the mixture smooth again as the top of the mixture may have thickened a bit.